yeenbean/docker-vrising/README.md

 # docker-vrising

 > 💡 This is a fork of [Mephi00/v-rising-wine-docker-image](https://github.com/Mephi00/v-rising-wine-docker-image).
 For now, I'm leaving the original readme below intact.
 However, here are some notable changes that I'll be making:
-> - [ ] docker-compose.yml builds image instead of pulling image, which allows for server admins to update the server immediately when new patches are released.
-Alternatively, build and push to a private container registry and have your servers pull the new image.
+> - [x] docker-compose.yml builds image instead of pulling image.
+This is optional as the container will automatically update the game server with each redeploy, and I've left the original reference to the image if you prefer.
 > - [ ] Additional scripts to automate server resets via crontab.
-This allows for more granular control of the server wipe schedule compared to the built-in method.
+This allows for more granular control of the server wipe schedule compared to the built-in method. **Please see information below to effectively use this feature.**
 > - [ ] Ansible deployment, and possibly Terraform because I want to learn it.

 ---